vivekbohane/Cell-Classification-Models-and-GUI-YOLO-PyQt5-/README.md

 # Cell_Classification_Models_and_GUI_Using_YOLO_and_PyQt5
  Cell classification models were trained using YOLOv8 and a GUI was built using PyQt5.

 # Requirements:

-1. import sys.
+1. PyQt5
-2. from PyQt5.QtWidgets import QApplication, QMainWindow, QLabel, QFileDialog, QPushButton, QVBoxLayout, QHBoxLayout, QWidget, QScrollArea, QMessageBox, QComboBox from PyQt5.QtGui import QPixmap, QImage, QFont from PyQt5.QtCore import Qt from ultralytics import YOLO import cv2 from collections import Counter
+2. ultralytics - YOLO
+3. cv2 (OpenCV)
+4. collections
+5. sys